jeremywillans/wi-room-experience/README.md

 Separate Webex Messaging spaces can be defined for Feedback vs Call Survey messages.

-This solution is available as a Workspace Integration (coming soon) as well as a standalone Macro.
+This solution is available as a Workspace Integration as well as a standalone Macro.

 ### Integration Notes